ekowtawiah23/ekowtawiah23/README.md

 ---

 ## 🎯 Goals for 2025
-- 💡 Contribute to AI-driven solutions

 - 🚀 Build and deploy a machine learning model
-- 🌱 Expand my knowledge in blockchain technology

 ---

 ## 🛠 Tech Stack